Achievement and Performance

 Tracking takes account of CLA, FSM, Pupil Premium, gender, learning difficulty, most able pupils and medical need.
 Interventions for each group of pupils enables individuals to achieve in line with their cognitive abilities.

 - Teachers at Dryden set challenging targets for pupils based upon their knowledge of the pupil and teacher assessment.
-Targets are set through CASPA in Maths, English, PSD and ICT (all ATs)
+Targets are set through CASPA in Maths, English and PSD (all ATs)

 - CASPA targets set within the P levels are 88% in the upper quartile, therefore pupils making and exceeding expected progress are achieving very well.